egadgetboy/thefantasticmachinarr/README.md

 | 🐇 **Fast** | ~2,000 | Most users |
 | 🚀 **Faster** | ~5,000 | Premium indexers |
 | ⚡ **Blazing** | 10,000+ | Unlimited indexers |

+*Presets are starting points—all values can be fine-tuned in Settings.*

 ### 🔄 Smart Cooldowns
 TFM remembers what it's searched and doesn't waste API calls on recently searched items.